Spinach and potato stew (Σπανάκι με πατάτες)

 Pin this recipe if you like it.

 Do you love to cook with spinach?
-Us too!
+So do I!
 Check out these recipes starring spinach:

 Ingredients